The grain of chicken breast isn’t uniform, rather it will bend and curve.

 Here’s a picture of what I’m referring to:

-Rather than attempting to slice the chicken breast whole and compensating for the angle (a near impossibility), you can simply slice the breast in half at this tendon after cooking:
+Rather than attempting to slice the chicken breast whole and compensating for the angle (a near impossibility), you can slice the breast in half at this tendon after cooking:

 By doing this, I can look at the cross section or a reference photo (above) to see what the grain looked like.